FAA agents confirm they did receive reports about the UFO from police, who were getting several 911 calls about it.

 Multiple videos show the object flying in the night sky near Haleakala Avenue in Nanakuli.

-"I look up and then I was like oh s***," Mistina Sape said in an interview with a local news station "(I) started calling my husband then because they were all in the garage.
+"I look up and then I was like oh s***," Mistina Sape said in an interview with Hawaii News Now "(I) started calling my husband then because they were all in the garage.
 I was like 'hey.
 Come look up there.
 See if you see what I see.'"

 They all did.

 "I don't know what it was.
 This one was going so fast," Sape said.

 Navy pilots report mid-air encounters with UFOs up and down East Coast